-BAM files of GSE59966 were downloaded from the GEO database [17].
-Details of cell origin, in vitro aging, RNA extraction and RNA_Seq can be found in the original paper [17].
+Binary sequence alignment map file of GSE59966 were downloaded from the GEO database [17].
+Details of cell origin, in vitro aging, RNA extraction, and RNA Seq can be found in the original paper [17].
 SAMTOOLS was applied to obtain FASTQ files [18].
 FASTQC was applied to estimate the read quality of the FASTQ file [19].
-R software (version: 3.5.3) was used for all the analyses in this study.
+R software (v 3.5.3, The R Foundation, www.r-project.org) was used for all the analyses in this study.
 'GenomicAlignments' package was used to align short reads to a reference genome (human genome hg19). summarizeOverlaps function was applied to obtain the counting matrix.
-Since the library was prepared by a paired end technology, the parameter for alignment was chosen as "paired-end".
-Counting model "Union" was chosen as the parameter in the function to indicate those reads which overlap any portion of exactly one feature are counted.
-'DEseq2' package was applied to perform the differently expressed gene (DEG) analysis [20].
-The Gene ontology (GO) analysis and KEGG pathway analysis was performed by clusterProfiler package [21].
-The gene set enrichment analysis (GSEA) was done by GSEA software from Broad institute.
-IPA (Qiagen, Hilden, Germany) was applied to analyze the canonical pathways.
+Since the library was prepared by a paired-end technology, the parameter for alignment was chosen as 'paired-end'.
+Counting model 'Union' was chosen as the parameter in the function to indicate those reads that overlap any portion of exactly one feature are counted.
+'DEseq2' package was applied to perform the differentially expressed gene (DEG) analysis [20].
+Gene ontology (GO) analysis and KEGG pathway analysis were done using the cluster Profiler package [21].
+The gene set enrichment analysis (GSEA) was done by GSEA software from Broad Institute.
+Ingenuity Pathway Analysis (IPA; Qiagen, Hilden, Germany) was applied to analyze the canonical pathways.